 This Park Plan utilizes both numerical standards and qualitative statements derived from analysis of population distribution, survey results and other sources of information.
 These standards are not meant to be inflexible requirements and should be placed in the overall context of the park and recreation plan.
 It is also crucial to point out that the population used to calculate need, only includes those living within Woodland City Limits and the Urban Growth Area.
-As demonstrated by the 2007 and 2015 community survey, many non-residents use city recreational facilities regularly.
+As demonstrated by the 2007, 2015, and 2023 community surveys, many non-residents use city recreational facilities regularly.